Ingress Examples

 Enabling external access to the Kubecost UI requires exposing access to port 9090 on the kubecost-cost-analyzer service.
 There are multiple ways to do this, including Ingress or port-forwarding.

-Please exercise caution when exposing Kubecost via an Ingress controller especially if there is no authentication in use.
+Please exercise caution when exposing Kubecost via an ingress controller especially if there is no authentication in use.
 Consult your organization's internal security practices.

 Common samples below and others can be found on our GitHub repository.